DCC-UAB/dlnn-project_ia-group_1/README.md

 ```
 conda env create --file environment.yml
 ```
-Apart from the .yml file we also are using the fasttext model to make the word embedding.
+Apart from the .yml file we also are using the fasttext model to create the word embeddings.
 We have installed fasttext from their github directly using:
 ```
 git clone https://github.com/facebookresearch/fastText.git
 https://github.com/DCC-UAB/dlnn-project_ia-group_1/assets/98542048/f52aefa3-92c4-4d53-94c9-7d63ce8eb504